Line of Credit

-Notes Payable - Amendment No.4 First Lien - On August 18, 2021, the Company completed a refinancing of its First Lien Amendment No. 3, in which the principal terms of the amendment were new borrowings of $155,000 which was used to fund the DBCI acquisition.
+Notes Payable - Amendment No.4 First Lien - On August 18, 2021, the Company completed a refinancing in the form of that certain First Lien Amendment No. 4, in which the principal terms of the amendment were new borrowings of $155,000 which was used to fund the DBCI (hereinafter defined) acquisition.
 The Amendment No. 4 First Lien is comprised of a syndicate of lenders originating on August 18, 2021 in the amount of $726,413 with interest payable in arrears.
 The outstanding loan balance is to be repaid on a quarterly basis of 0.25% of the original balance beginning the last day of September 2021 with the remaining principal due on the maturity date of February 12, 2025.
-As chosen by the Company, the amended loan bears interest at a floating rate per annum consisting of LIBOR, plus an applicable margin percent (total rate of 4.25% as of April 2, 2022).
+As chosen by the Company, the amended loan bears interest at a floating rate per annum consisting of LIBOR, plus an applicable margin percent (effective rate of 6.4% as of October 1, 2022).
 The debt is secured by substantially all business assets.
-Unamortized debt issuance costs are approximately $9,743 and $10,594 at April 2, 2022 and January 1, 2022, respectively.
 This refinancing amendment was accounted for as a modification and as such no gain or loss was recognized for this transaction and any bank fees, original issue discount and charges capitalized are being amortized as a component of interest expense over the remaining loan term.
 Third party fees paid in connection with this amendment were expensed.

-In connection with the Company entering into the debt agreement discussed above, deferred finance fees were capitalized.
-These costs are being amortized over the terms of the associated debt under the effective interest rate method.
-Amortization of approximately $912 and $754 was recognized for the three months ended April 2, 2022 and March 27, 2021, respectively, as a component of interest expense, including those amounts amortized in relation to the deferred finance fees associated with the outstanding line of credit.
+In connection with the Company entering into the First Lien debt agreement discussed above, deferred finance fees were capitalized.
+Amortization of approximately $865 and $800 and $2,573 and $2,286 was recognized for the three and nine months ended October 1, 2022 and September 25, 2021, respectively, as a component of interest expense, including those amounts amortized in relation to the deferred finance fees associated with the outstanding line of credit.